Seven Reasons Why a (Once) Happy Couple Might Divorce Within a Year of Marriage

 A notable percentage of marriages end within the first year as the result of domestic abuse.
 The reality is that in most of these cases, the abuse predated the nuptials.
 There is a misconception among many people facing domestic abuse that the situation will improve somehow when a couple weds.

 Even if a marriage has lasted less than a year, complicated issues can arise in a divorce case.
 For that reason, obtaining representation from an experienced divorce lawyer is advisable.
-A divorce attorney usually arranges a no-charge and no-obligation initial consultation with a prospective client.
 If need a divorce lawyer, call the Law Offices of Peter Van Aulen at 201-845-7400.